shafert/github-topic-explorer/README.md

     * Different patterns may make the code more testable
         * Reference axios directly in App.tsx
         * Passing down functions into children
+    * API endpoint can be saved in .env file as well

 * Additional Features:
     * Breadcrumbs/Search History